Dublin Mall: 2000s

 Management duties for the mall during this time was handled by Hull Storey Development, who were known for buying struggling malls and renovating them.

 By the end of February, 2000, a police substation was added to the mall.
 The purpose was to ease response times and allow the public easier access to services when needed.

 In March 2003, it was announced that Goodwill would relocate into the Dublin Mall, next to JCPenney.
 The new store would have a drive-thru window for donating, and was scheduled to open on May 21.

-On November 20, 2007, manager Hull Storey Retail Group LLC announced their intentions to sell off several properties, including Dublin Mall, to retail group Hendon Properties for a total of $214 million dollars.
+On November 20, 2007, manager Hull Storey Retail Group LLC announced their intentions to sell off several properties, including Dublin Mall, to retail group Hendon Properties for a total of $214 million.
 However, Dublin Mall itself would never sell to this group.
 An article written on September 25, 2010 shows that Hull Property Group still owned the Dublin Mall.

 Due to the ongoing Goody's bankruptcy, the 21,250 square foot store at Dublin mall closed its doors in 2009.
 Also in 2009, interior tenant Peacocks Mens Wear would close its doors in October.
 L Caulion Peacock had operated stores in the city for 50 years, and had been at the mall for 19 years.